code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-4/Protocols/TCP/TCP_Flow_and_Congestion_Control/README.md

+- **Why Flow, Congestion Control?**
-- **Why?** Network devices operate at different data rates because of various factors like CPU and available bandwidth.
-It may happen a sending device to send data at a much faster rate than the receiver can handle.
+  - Network devices operate at different data rates because of various factors like CPU and available bandwidth.
+  - It may happen a sending device to send data at a much faster rate than the receiver can handle.

 || FLOW CONTROL(receiver side) | CONGESTION CONTROL(sending side) |
 |---|---|---|